Logius-standaarden/NL-GOV-profile-for-CloudEvents/Context Attributes.md

 - The sequence wraps around from 2,147,483,647 (2^31 -1) to -2,147,483,648
   (-2^31).

 **CloudEvents-NL**

-- Attribute 'sequence' can be especially helpful in situations where a form of 'pull mechanism' is used ((e.g. periodically fetching events by consumers via HTTP request)) or where there is a need for (re)synchronization (e.g. after errors have occurred).
+- Attribute 'sequence' can be helpful in situations where:
+-  a form of 'pull mechanism' is used ((e.g. periodically fetching events by consumers via HTTP request)) or
+- where there is a need for (re)synchronization (e.g.
+  after errors have occurred).